SBoudrias/mem-fs/README.md

 ### Stream every file stored in the file system

 Using `store#stream()`, you can create a stream with every file stored in the file system.

+### Pass stored files through a pipeline

+`store#pipeline()` generates a new map with yielded files in transforms.
+If no transform is passed, files references are updated.